alantech/alanlang-homepage/src/remote-execution.md

 **19 August 2021 | Luis F. De Pombo, Alejandro Guillen, Colton Donnelly, David Ellis**

-(Set up the post, the separation of where the data is located and where work is being done with it.)

 In backend applications, separation of data storage and compute is the gold standard.
 Whether you're using Go on AWS Lambda, or Ruby-on-Rails on Heroku, or Perl and C++ CGI scripts on your own server in a rack you rented at Peak Hosting, your application layer doesn't maintain any responsibility for the storage of the data it is working with.
 Instead, you have a database cluster, whether it's DynamoDB, or Cassandra, or PostgreSQL.
 One of these applications is deployed to be in charge your data.

 Your application is "stateless" and your databases "only" store and retrieve data.
 You don't write distributed compute code because it's hard to get right and will make things more difficult to follow.